-Recently I have become very fascinated with the Japanese art style of ukiyo-e woodblock prints.
+Recently, I have become very fascinated with the Japanese art style of ukiyo-e woodblock prints.
 When I look at these woodblock prints and many of the colors and designs used, I am fascinated by how many of these prints are on trend today.
-One of the great artists of this Japanese art style of ukiyo-e woodblock prints is Utagawa Kuniyoshi.
+Utagawa Kuniyoshi is one of the great artists of this Japanese art style of ukiyo-e woodblock prints.

 Utagawa Kuniyoshi’s Early Life

-At about age 7 or 8 years old, Kuniyoshi became very impressed with the ukiyo-e art style of warrior prints.
+At about age 7 or 8, Kuniyoshi became very impressed with the ukiyo-e art style of warrior prints.
 The pictures of artisans and commoners influenced him.
 All of these subjects he would put into his own prints.

 As early as age 12, Kuniyoshi’s talent was brought to the ukiyo-e print masters’ attention.
 He was officially admitted to the Utagawa school at age 13 (1811).
 He studied there until 1814 and was known to be one of their star pupils.

 At the age of 16, he became an independent artist.
 During this time, he also started to publish his first works of art.
-He no doubt was one of the most promising young ukiyo-e artists during this period of time.
+He was undoubtedly one of the most promising young ukiyo-e artists during this period.

 As is customary, he took on a new name or the artistic name of Utagawa Kuniyoshi.
 Utagawa was actually the name of the Utagawa School (Utagawa-Ryu)